markwelarz/adventofcode2020/README.md

 that field number from every other field mapping.
 Now at this point I was expecting to still have to deal with some unresolved field mappings, and to have to do some inferencing using a tree search.
 But actually, these 3 eliminations were enough to reduce the possible mappings to a one for each field.

+#### Day 12
+Bit of a vanilla solution, today, there is nothing particularly insightful or interesting to say!

 #### Day 11
 This is a nice one.
 It is deceptively straightforward, but the implementation details, especially in part 2, benefit